peterchencc/peterchen.cc/content/me.md

 ### Full-Stack in Startup

-After a short-term intern in Singapore.
-A bootcamp's alumnus invite me to join his startup. **Meet.jobs** help talented people to find jobs in the global market.
+After a short-term intern in Singapore, a bootcamp's alumnus invited me to join his startup. **Meet.jobs** helped talented people to find jobs in the global market.

-I was the only Full-Stack engineer back then.
-Built the job site from scratch, and developed all key features for internationalization site by **Ruby on Rails**.
+I was the only Full-Stack engineer back then, building the job site from scratch, and developing all key features for internationalization site by **Ruby on Rails**.

-I also took on product management responsibility, closely working with founders to accommodate revenue model evolvement, draw prototypes, prioritize tasks and features, server maintenance, mentor others engineers and running our scrum.
+I also took on product management responsibility, closely working with founders to accommodate revenue model evolvement, prototyping, prioritizing features, server maintenance, mentoring other engineers, and running our scrum.

 ### Relocate to Singapore